adinkojic/PLAV/README.md

 Add
 `BRGRBalloon=40.269712,-73.769042,34000.0,0
 BRGRDrone=40.3320972,-74.6733131, 120.0,0`
-to your locations.text in ArduPilot too
+to your locations.txt in ArduPilot too

 If using Linux, use default values